mattischrome/console-blog/content/posts/a-trip-to-iceland-part-3-even-more-waterfalls/index.md

 - Photos
 - Seventeen
 title: "A trip to Iceland.
 Part 3: Flu\u2202ir to V\xEDk."
-heroImage: ../../assets/images/defaultHero.jpg
-description: '[We left Gulfoss](iceland-part-two) and drove through the countryside to Flu&eth;ir where our next'
 ---
 [We left Gulfoss](iceland-part-two) and drove through the countryside to Flu&eth;ir where our next hotel stay would be.
 The hotel had cute little cabins arranged around a central square and the room itself was comfy and warm.
 Our dinner was nice enough, although we had a bit of a Fawlty Towers moment with Ingrid’s chicken salad.
 First it went back because they didn’t leave the BBQ sauce off.
 Then it came back *with* tomatoes.
 And then back again with more BBQ sauce.
 Fourth time lucky.